junxit/us-congress-bills-115/metadata.md

 - 2017-01-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H279)
 - 2017-01-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H279)
 - 2017-01-11 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2017-03-15 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported without amendment favorably.
+- 2017-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-31.
+- 2017-04-24 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Johnson without amendment.
+With written report No. 115-31.
+- 2017-04-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 40.